 Check Your Schedule

-Check that you don't have double periods (two 3rd hours), that you know where your classes are located, and that most importantly you are in the correct classes based on your academic abilities.
+Check that you don't have double periods (like two 3rd hours), that you know where your classes are located, and most importantly, that you are in the correct classes based on your academic abilities.

-Remember to check your schedule through your Infinite Campus Student Account.
+Check your schedule through your Infinite Campus Student Account!